aimms/user-guide/aimms-ide/CBC/CBC.rst

-Some of the lower bounds may be –inf and some of the upper bounds may be inf.
+Some of the lower bounds may be :math:`-\infty` and some of the upper bounds may be :math:`\infty`.
 The scalar value :math:`n` denotes the number of variables and :math:`m` the number of equations.

 The optimization problem can be maximized instead of minimized.